Animal Crossing: City Folk: Gameplay

-Players have their own house in the game, which is provided by Tom Nook.
-Nook allows them to pay off their house over time, instead of all at once.
-They can go to the automatic bell dispenser (ABD) machine to pay off some of this debt whenever they have the money.
+Players have their own house in the game, which is provided and financed by Tom Nook.
+Nook allows the player to pay off their home over time, rather than all at once.
+They can go to the ABD machine to pay off some of this debt whenever they like.
 Once a player pays off a certain amount, their house is upgraded, adding a new story or making the first level of the house bigger.
 Players may decorate this house anyway they please.
-The HHA (Happy Home Academy) in the city rates their room, and will pick a room to put on display.
-Players buy furniture at Tom Nook's, Redd's in the city, or from other animals in their town.
-Players can use feng shui to earn more HRA points and get luckier in their daily doings, such as catching rare fish or bugs more often.
+The HRA (Happy Room Academy) in the city rates their room, and will pick a room to put on display.
+Players buy furniture at Tom Nook's, at Redd's in the city, or from other animals in their town.
+Players can utilize feng shui to earn more points with the HRA, as well as improve their luck in their daily doings, such as catching rare fish or bugs more often.

 Players and animals alike can participate in hobbies.
 These include fishing, bug-catching, fossil finding, and gardening.
 There is a wide variety of bugs and fish that can be caught, which can be sold or donated to the museum.
 There is also a large selection of trees and flowers to plant.
 There are many fossils to be found buried across the village.
 The player can participate in occasional Bug-Offs or Fishing Tourneys.

 The city is a new area added to the game.
 The player can go there by taking a bus from town, driven by Kapp'n, and once at the city, players can buy clothes, get their hair done, go to a theatre, bid on furniture, and much more.
 Special characters often appear in the city; these characters include Phineas (who hands out prizes) and Kicks (who polishes shoes).